hmm34/fraud/README.md

 #### `mean(I first, I last, T id)`

-Calculates the arithmetic mean of a list of numbers, ranging from [first, last).
+Calculates the <a href="http://en.wikipedia.org/wiki/Arithmetic_mean">arithmetic mean</a> of a list of numbers, ranging from [first, last).
 User must provide the additive identity.
 The returning mean is the same value type as the elements to which the iterators point.